Donna Summer: 1986–1989: All Systems Go, Another Place and Time and addressing homophobic rumors

-For Summer's next album, Geffen Records hired the British hit production team of Stock Aitken Waterman (or SAW), who enjoyed success writing and producing for such acts as Kylie Minogue, Bananarama, and Rick Astley, among others.
+For Summer's next album, Geffen Records hired the British production team of Stock Aitken Waterman (SAW), who enjoyed success writing and producing for such acts as Kylie Minogue, Bananarama, and Rick Astley, among others.
 The SAW team described the working experience as a "labor of love", and said it was their favorite album of all that they had recorded.
 Geffen decided not to release the album Another Place and Time, and Summer and the label parted ways in 1988.
 The album was released in Europe in March 1989 on Warner Bros.
 Records, which had been Summer's label in Europe since 1982.
 The single "This Time I Know It's for Real" became a top ten hit in several countries in Europe, prompting Warner Bros.' sister company, Atlantic Records, to sign Summer in the US.
 The single peaked at number 7 on the Billboard Hot 100, becoming her first top ten single in six years, her fourteenth top ten hit in general, and her last; it also became her twelfth single to be certified gold in the US.
-Despite this, there was no successful follow-ups in the US and the album also declined to gold in Summer's home country, though in the UK, the album would be certified gold and produced two more hits in the country — "I Don't Wanna Get Hurt" and "Love's About to Change My Heart", — reaching numbers 7 and 20, respectively.
+Despite this, there was no successful follow-ups in the US and the album also declined to gold in Summer's home country, though in the UK, the album would be certified gold and produced two more hits in the country, "I Don't Wanna Get Hurt" and "Love's About to Change My Heart", reaching numbers 7 and 20, respectively.
 During the same year of that album's release, Summer and husband Sudano had been in talks to do a new kind of reality-based sitcom.
 It would be based on their own hectic household.
 At the time, they lived with their children Amanda, Brooklyn and Mimi, two sets of in-laws, and a maid.
 The television network started changing the premise of the show, making it less funny.
 Sudano added, "and because we were an interracial couple, they didn't want us to be married anymore".
 In 1989, this was "an issue.
 So with that mentality we just backed out of it."